lisett_icon.jpg

 Not entirely - there are different types of afforestation projects based on various methodologies (a methodology is just a set of rules for how the project should be operated).

-Who and where is planting all those trees and generating the credits?
+Who is planting all the trees and generating the afforestation carbon credits?

-At the end of 2022, there were 178 afforestation projects listed in the Verra registry, of which:
+In April 2025, under these methodologies, there were 384 afforestation projects listed in the Verra registry, of which:

-• 5 were inactive or rejected (including one Europe-based project)
+• 60 were inactive, rejected (including one Europe-based project) or withdrawn

-• 49 had already issued at least some credits (remember that it can take 5 years for afforestation projects to start issuing credits!)
+• 84 had already issued at least some credits (remember that it can take 5 years for afforestation projects to start issuing carbon credits!)

-• The remaining 124 were under development (Arbonics is one of these)
+• and 251 were under development (Arbonics is one of these)

-Of all 19.4 million credits issued so far, the majority were generated in East Asia and South America: Afforestation credits issued by region.png
+Of all 45 million afforestation carbon credits issued under Verra so far, the majority were generated in South America and East Asia:

 Does that mean the market supply is growing rapidly?